Hawaiʻi Ponoʻī is the state song and former national anthem of Hawaiʻi.

 The History of Hawaii’s four National Anthems

 The history of Hawaii’s National Anthems starts in 1860.
-Before this year, the kingdom of Hawaii did not have it’s own anthem, but used the British royal anthem “God Save The King”.
+Before this year, the kingdom of Hawaii did not have its own anthem, but used the British royal anthem “God Save The King”.

 1860 – 1866: E Ola Ke Aliʻi Ke Akua